 Although I’ll have my Grand Slam, quite a few of the boys and girls who have done trips with me want to continue on with their Adaptive Grand Slam, so I will try and make it happen for them too.
 Now we have a model that works I’ll try and keep it going and scale it up.
 Terry definitely wants to go back and do Everest again so hopefully we can make it happen for him!

-Once again, Secret Compass will be the official Expedition Organiser for the Everest in the Alps challenge in 2020.
-If you’re looking for an epic mountain challenge for 2020, head over to the Everest in the Alps page for full details of a ski touring expedition to rediscover your limits.
+Once again, Secret Compass will be the official Expedition Organiser for the Everest in the Alps challenge..
+If you’re looking for an epic mountain challenge, head over to the Everest in the Alps page for full details of a ski touring expedition to rediscover your limits.